-Learning how to code is a continuous undertaking.
+Learning how to code is a continuous undertaking and has many benefits outside life of coding.
 Keep in mind that learning does not stop at the end of every lecture or session.
 Kids should be able to use and apply the information they learned.

 One study even found that students prefer active learning over the traditional learning approach when it comes to programming.
 That said, kids learn better when the approach is more engaging and interesting.
 And what better way to do this than through fun projects.

 These fun projects can be anything.
 You can assign them projects like making simple cartoon animations, Roblox games, Minecraft mods, and so on.
 The key thing to remember when assigning projects is to consider their existing interests as well.
 If your kids love playing Minecraft, then their next project can be about Minecraft mod or shaders.

 Think of a project that would not only help them learn but would also pander to their interests.

 Part of the learning journey is failure.
 It’s one of the biggest obstacles to learn coding for kids.
 It is also one of the reasons why kids often lose interest or quit halfway in their learning journey.